-Bhutan has one international airport, Paro, and one national airline, Druk Air, which has an office in Paro and Thimpu.
-A new private airline Bhutan Airlines, a division of Tashi Air, is planning to start operating both domestic and international services in late 2013.
+Bhutan has one international airport, Paro, and two airlines, government-owned Druk Air, which has offices in Paro and Thimpu, Jakar and Gelephu, and a private airline Bhutan Airlines, a division of Tashi Air, with an office in Thimphu.

-The Druk Air schedule changes by season, but normally there are at least three flights per week from New Delhi and a daily flight from Bangkok, either direct or via Dhaka, Kolkata or Bagdogra, depending on the day of travel.
+The Druk Air and Bhutan Airlines schedules change by season, but usually there are several flights per week from Kathmandu, New Delhi, Singapore and Bangkok, either direct or via Dhaka, Kolkata or Bagdogra, depending on the day of travel.
+Less frequently there are flights to Guhawati and Ahmedabad.
 Extra flights are put on during the Thimphu tsechu (dance festival) in October and the Paro tsechu in April.

 When you pass Kanchenjunga, look for the dome-shaped peak on the western skyline.
 That is Jannu (7710m), which some French climbers have described as a 'peak of terror'; the Nepalis have renamed it Khumbakarna.
 Once past Kanchenjunga, the peaks are more distant.
 This is the Sikkim Himalaya; the major peaks, from west to east, are Chomoyummo (6829m), Pauhunri (7125m) and Shudu Tsenpa (7032m).